 How much is Substack worth?

 After Substack’s latest Series B round, the company is now valued at $650 million.
 That’s up from a valuation of only $48.65 million in July 2019.

-The top 10 authors on Substack collectively make more than $15 million a year.
-An increase from $10 million in December 2020, and $7 million in September 2020.
+The top 10 authors on Substack collectively make more than $20 million a year.
+An increase from $15 million in February 2021, and $10 million in December 2020.

 Here’s the complete breakdown of Substack’s author earnings: